qgallouedec/semantic_segmentation/README.md

 #### Max pooling has been used for down-sizing the input volume.
 Instead of max pooling, is it possible to simply make use of convolution with a different stride, e.g., 2 ?
 How does it impact the performance ?

 We remove the maxpooling layer and modify the stride for the second convolutions.
-The resulting neural network is ```monmodelname```.
+The resulting neural network is ```UNETWithoutPooling```.

 Since the output of the convolutions ```(conv1_2)```, ```(conv2_2)```, ```(conv3_2)``` and ```(conv4_2)``` does not have the same size as before, we can't concatenate after the upsampling layers.
 Then, I choose to concatenate with the output of the first convolution layers : ```(conv1_1)```, ```(conv2_1)```, ```(conv3_1)``` and ```(conv4_1)```.